-Down filling (clusters of soft fluffy feather fibers from the chest or neck of a goose, duck, or swan) can be reused and recycled into pillows or winter clothing.
-Feather filling (often from the wing and back of the bird) is flatter, heavier, and contains a quill.
+Down or feather filling.
+Down comes from clusters of soft, fluffy feather fibers from the chest or neck of a goose, duck, or swan.
+It can be reused and recycled into pillows or winter clothing.
+Feather filling, which is often from the wing and back of the bird, is flatter, heavier, and contains a quill.
 An air system maybe be used to separate the down from the less valuable feathers.
 The feathers may be incinerated, landfilled, or milled and added to cement or concrete for hardening.

 Foam-based pillow filling is often made of two different chemical compounds: isocyanate and polyol.
-Both components can be recovered and then ground into powder to be used as a binder in materials to absorb oil, such as after car accidents, oil spills, and at car repair shops.
+Both components can be recovered and then ground into powder for use as a binder in materials to absorb oil, such as after car accidents, oil spills, and at car repair shops.
 Often, polyol by itself can be recovered, purified, and used in the chemical industry again.
 Foam is a hard material to recycle and most often is sent to the landfill.

 Do any pillow manufacturers take back old pillows for recycling?

 As of publication, we are not aware of any company that provides this service.
 You can help raise awareness by contacting the company.
 Let them know you are a customer who likes their product and ask them to provide this service to help keep old pillows out of the waste stream.